-Professor Johnson’s scholarship concerns the development of criminal adversarial systems with an eye towards how lawyers and policymakers can improve the fairness of the criminal justice system.
-Her recent scholarship focuses on the role of plea bargaining in the criminal system and how relevant stakeholders make decisions about how and when to plea bargain.
+Professor Johnson is a scholar of criminal law and criminal procedure.
+Her scholarship focuses on the role of plea bargaining in the criminal legal system, including the ways in which stakeholders manipulate the plea process and stretch ethical boundaries to achieve particular outcomes.
 Her article, “Fictional Pleas,” was selected for inclusion in the Yale/Stanford/Harvard Junior Faculty Forum and as the runner-up for the 2019 American Association of Law Schools’ Criminal Justice Section Junior Scholars’ Paper Competition.

 Professor Johnson graduated from The George Washington University Law School where she spent a semester working for the International Criminal Tribunal for Rwanda in Arusha, Tanzania.
-She received her degree in history from Harvard University.
+She received her degree in history from Harvard.